Gage County, Nebraska

 Gage County is a county in the U.S. state of Nebraska.
-As of the 2020 United States Census, the population was 21,704.
+As of the 2020 United States census, the population was 21,704.
 Its county seat is Beatrice.
 The county was created in 1855 and organized in 1857.
 It was formed from land taken from the Otoe in an 1854 treaty.
 The county was named for William D. Gage, a Methodist minister who served as the first chaplain of the Nebraska Territorial Legislature.

 Gage County comprises the Beatrice, NE Micropolitan Statistical Area, which is also in the Lincoln-Beatrice, NE Combined Statistical Area.

-In the Nebraska license plate system, Gage County is represented by the prefix 3 (it had the third-largest number of vehicles registered in the county when the license plate system was established in 1922).
+In the Nebraska license plate system, Gage County is represented by the prefix 3 (it was the county with the third-largest number of vehicles registered in the state when the license plate system was established in 1922).

 Geography

-Gage County lies on the south line of Nebraska.
-Its south boundary line abuts the north boundary line of the state of Kansas.
-The Big Blue River runs SSE through the central part of the county.
+Gage County lies on the southern border of Nebraska, with its southern boundary line abutting the northern border of the state of Kansas.
+The Big Blue River runs south-southeast through the central part of the county.

 According to the US Census Bureau, the county has a total area of 860 sqmi, of which 851 sqmi is land and 8.5 sqmi (1.0%) is water.